EllianCarlos/lambda-docker-serverless-nestjs-prisma/README.md

 # lambda-docker-serverless-nestjs-prisma

 Boilerplate project for uploading a docker image of a nestjs project with the prisma ORM via serverless to be used in a aws lambda.

+This is nixos friendly!
+Check: https://github.com/pimeys/nix-prisma-example to instructions on how to use with nix!

 # Installation